-Political and social polarization are key concerns in many important social scientific topics, with a rapidly expanding literature emphasizing two features: intergroup heterogeneity and intragroup homogeneity.
-The quantitative measurement of polarization, however, has not evolved alongside this refined conceptual understanding, as existing measures capture only one feature or complicate comparison over time and space.
-To bring the concept and mea- surement of polarization into closer alignment, I introduce the cluster-polarization coefficient (CPC), a measure of multimodality that allows scholars to incorporate numerous variables and compare across contexts with varying numbers of parties or social groups.
-Applying the CPC to two data sets of elite ideological ideal points demonstrates that different measures can lead to different substantive results.
+Despite its growing importance in social scientific topics, the quantitative measurement of polarization has lagged behind its conceptual development.
+Political and social polarization are group-based phenomena characterized by intergroup heterogeneity and intragroup homogeneity, but existing measures capture only one of these features or make it difficult to compare across cases or over time.
+To bring the concept and measurement of polarization into closer alignment, I introduce the cluster-polarization coefficient (CPC), a measure of multimodality that allows scholars to incorporate multiple variables and compare across contexts with varying numbers of parties or social groups.
+Simulation exercises and three applications to ideological and affective polarization demonstrate that the CPC returns more substantively sensible results than other popular measures.
 An open-source software package implements the measure.

 Isaac D. Mehlhaff, Timothy J. Ryan, Marc Hetherington, and Michael MacKuen.
 “Where Motivated Reasoning Withers and Looms Large: Fear and Partisan Reactions to the Covid-19 Pandemic.”
-Under Review.
-[Monkey Cage]
+Revise and Resubmit, American Journal of Political Science.
+[Working Paper] [Supplementary Information] [Monkey Cage]

 Contemporary American politics has been largely characterized by hyper-partisanship and polarization, with partisan motivated reasoning a thematic concern.
 Theories of emotions in politics suggest that anxiety might interrupt partisan heuristics and encourage citizens to reason more evenhandedly—but in what domains and to what extent?
 We use original panel data to assess how anxiety about becoming seriously ill from Covid-19 interacted with partisan attachments to shape political judgment during the Covid-19 pandemic.
 The structure of our data allows us to assess large-scale implications of politically relevant emotions in ways that so far have not been possible.
 We find large effects on policy attitudes: Republicans who were afraid of getting sick rejected signals from co-partisan leaders by supporting mask mandates and the like.
 Effects on vote choice were muted in comparison, but, in a race as close as the 2020 presidential election, were potentially large enough to have been pivotal.